 First thing’s first!
 You have to decide which brand you need and want.

 This can be tricky – so, if you aren’t sure, ask around.
 Choose some of the brands you know are good and do a little research on them.

 Or, find a dealer that’s willing to help and talk to him or her.

 - What do you need the machine for

 If you are starting home embroidery you don’t have to spend money on commercial machines.
 They can cost a lot.

-Instead, search for embroidery machine for home use or get a basic sewing machine.
+Instead, search for an embroidery machine for home use or get a basic sewing machine.